ShakyaRaunak/react-redux-saga/documentation.md

 The first one, `redux`, is Redux itself and the second one, `react-redux`, is a library that offers React bindings for Redux.

+#### Integrating React Components with Redux

+After defining Redux elements (actions, reducers, and the store), the next thing you can do is to define the React components that will use these elements.
+First, you will create two new directories:

+* `./src/components`: This is where you will create your Presentational Components (that is, components that are not aware of Redux).
+* `./src/containers`: This is where you will create Container Components (that is, components that tightly integrate to Redux).

+To be able to present the to-do items, you will create two Presentation Components: `ToDo` and `ToDoList`.
+As their names state, the first one will render a single to-do item, while the second one will render a list of to-do items.